 Specialist small character inkjet printer

-The alphaJET pico is a specialist continuous inkjet designed for printing in narrow spaces such as on optical fibre or small components.
+The alphaJET pico (now available as the alphaJET 5 SP) is a specialist continuous inkjet designed for printing in narrow spaces such as on optical fibre or small components.
 The 42 µm nozzle, along with the printer software, delivers a clear print, even at the minimum text height of 0.7mm.

 Excellent print quality

 Airflo Purchasing Manager, Gareth Jones, found PrintSafe’s website when looking for a replacement for an existing printer that was causing issues and costly downtime.
 He explains, “I was looking for an inkjet coder that would print small text on our narrow diameter fly lines and came across PrintSafe and the alphaJET printers.
 Their samples team produced lots of print samples to test quality and contrast on different colours and thicknesses of lines.
 The print was really clear; a lot sharper than we had been used to before.”

 Following ink testing, PrintSafe specified a black abrasion-resistant ink to ensure good contrast and adhesion on the fly lines.
 The black ink shows up clearly on the brightly coloured lines – including on orange, yellow, blue and green

 The print was really clear; a lot sharper than we had been used to before

 Airflo operates three extruding lines for producing the fly lines with a polyurethane-based coating around a central core.
 The fly lines are made in a continuous process and put onto large diameter drums for curing.

 Once the lines are cured, they are taken to the spooling station to create smaller hand-sized coils that are eventually packed into the fly line box.
 A loop is welded onto the end of each line.